We fight for our clients during civil matters and disputes.

 A blended retainer includes both a contingency and hourly component.
 In this type of agreement, we charge both our contingency rate and hourly rate; however, both are at lower charges than the typical rates.
 The blended rate is a great option for clients who do not want to agree to a 40% contingency matter or who want to pay a lower hourly rate with a small contingency percentage.

 To better understand the details of your situation, we offer in-office consultations.
-Prior to this meeting, you’ll speak with one of our lawyers, paralegals, or legal secretaries so they can gather further information to prepare our lawyers to help you during your time of need.
-Our lawyers meet with clients on a daily basis and schedule consultations during our office hours, but can accommodate other times if necessary.
+Prior to this meeting, you’ll speak with a lawyer, paralegal, or legal secretary so they can gather further information to prepare your lawyer to help you during your time of need.
+Our team meets with clients on a daily basis and schedule consultations during our office hours, but can accommodate other times if necessary.